jtmelton/appsensor/README.md

 The project requires Java version 7 or higher.

-This code is under active development and is to be considered alpha at this point.
+This code is under active development and is to be considered BETA at this point.

 Contributing
 ------------